-Tuer’s involvement in hockey spans more than five decades as he has worked in multiple capacities including as a volunteer, administrator, general manager and scout at every level in minor and junior hockey in Saskatchewan.
+Tuer’s involvement in hockey spans more than five decades as he has worked in multiple capacities including as a volunteer, administrator, general manager and scout at every level in Minor and Junior hockey in Saskatchewan.

-Tuer was the general manager of the Regina Pat Canadians when they captured the Air Canada Cup in 1988; served as assistant general manager and scout with the Regina Pats; spent 20 years as a scout with the Kelowna Rockets; and scouted for the NHL’s Central Scouting bureau.
+Tuer was the general manager of the Regina Pat Canadians when they captured the Air Canada Cup in 1988; served as assistant general manager and scout with the Regina Pats; spent 20 years as a scout with the Kelowna Rockets; and scouted for the NHL’s Central Scouting Bureau.

-Tuer has received a number of accolades over the course of his career including most recently receiving the Hockey Canada Order of Merit in 2015.
-In addition, he was inducted into the Regina Sports Hall of Fame in 2012; received the WHL Distinguished Service Award in 2010; was named Regina Pats Key Builder in 2010 and was the SaskSport Volunteer of the Year in 2008.
+Tuer has received a number of accolades over the course of his career including, most recently, receiving the Hockey Canada Order of Merit in 2015.
+In addition, he was inducted into the Regina Sports Hall of Fame in 2012; received the WHL Distinguished Service Award in 2010; was named Regina Pats Key Builder in 2010 and was the Sask Sport Volunteer of the Year in 2008.

-His dedication and involvement in the sport continues as an advisor with the Saskatchewan Development Model and a liaison with the Regina Pats after rejoining the organization is 2015.Back to Inductees
+His dedication and involvement in the sport continues as an advisor with the Saskatchewan Development Model and a liaison with the Regina Pats after rejoining the organization in 2015.